-- 5.1 The first production batch and subsequently at least every tenth batch of mix shall be tested for compliance with the requirements of tests (a) to (h) inclusive of Table 1 on a sample sheet as described in 4.3.2. - 5.2 All other batches shall be similarly tested for compliance with the requirements of tests (a), (b), (e), and (h) of Table 1. - 5.3 The Quality Assurance Authority may, at any time, require any batch to be checked for compliance with any requirement in Table 1.
+- 5.1 The first production batch and subsequently at least every tenth batch of mix shall be tested for compliance with all the requirements of tests (a) to (j) inclusive of Table 1 on a sample sheet as described in 4.3.2. - 5.2 All other batches shall be similarly tested for compliance with the requirements of tests (a), (b), (e) and (f)(i)(b) of Table 1. - 5.3 The Quality Assurance Authority may, at any time, require any batch to be checked for compliance with any requirement in Table 1.